Sildenafil: European Union

-Pfizer's patent on sildenafil citrate expired in some member countries of the EU, Austria, Denmark, France, Germany, Ireland, Italy, The Netherlands, Spain, Sweden, the United Kingdom and Switzerland on 21 June 2013.
+In June 2013 Pfizer's patent on sildenafil citrate expired in some member countries of the European Union, including Austria, Denmark, France, Germany, Ireland, Italy, The Netherlands, Spain, Sweden, the United Kingdom, and Switzerland.
 A UK patent held by Pfizer on the use of PDE5 inhibitors (see below) as treatment of impotence was invalidated in 2000 because of obviousness; this decision was upheld on appeal in 2002.

 India

 Manufacture and sale of sildenafil citrate drugs known as "generic Viagra" is common in India, where Pfizer's patent claim does not apply.
-Trade names include Kamagra (Ajanta Pharma), Silagra (Cipla), Edegra (Sun Pharmaceutical), Penegra (Zydus Cadila), Manly (Cooper Pharma) and Zenegra (Alkem Laboratories).
+Brand names include Kamagra (Ajanta Pharma), Silagra (Cipla), Edegra (Sun Pharmaceutical), Penegra (Zydus Cadila), Manly (Cooper Pharma) and Zenegra (Alkem Laboratories).

 New Zealand

 Sildenafil was reclassified in New Zealand in 2014 so it could be bought over the counter from a pharmacist.
-It is thought that this reduced sales over the Internet and was safer as men could be referred for medical advice if appropriate.
+It is thought that this reduced sales over the Internet and was safer as males could be referred for medical advice if appropriate.

 South Korea

 In 1999 South Korea granted two patents to Pfizer related to sildenafil.
 The first document guaranteed sole production and sale of the substance until 2012, while the second gave Pfizer the exclusive use to treating erectile dysfunction with sildenafil until 2014.
 In 2011 Hanmi Pharmaceutical and CJ CheilJedang launched a suit against the exclusive use patent.
 The Korean Court system made a ruling against Pfizer in June 2012, allowing for the unhindered domestic production of generic prescription sildenafil.

-During 2012 Viagra lost its position as the top selling erectile dysfunction treatment in South Korea.
+In 2012, Viagra lost its position as the top selling erectile dysfunction treatment in South Korea.
 This development was credited largely "due to the introduction of generic products."
 Generic sildenafil became publicly available in May.
 Sales of PalPal by Hanmi Pharmaceuticals totalled ₩22 billion or about 86% the market share of Viagra that year.
-By 2017 there were over 50 generic sildenafil pills available.
+By 2017, there were over 50 generic sildenafil pills available.
 During that year Viagra sales slumped to 38% that of Palpal.

 United Kingdom

 There were 2,958,199 prescriptions for Sildenafil in 2016 in England, compared with 1,042,431 in 2006.

-In 2018, Viagra Connect, a particular formulation of Sildenafil marketed by Pfizer, became available for sale without a prescription in the UK, in an attempt to widen availability and reduce demand for counterfeit products.
+In 2018, Viagra Connect, a particular formulation of Sildenafil marketed by Pfizer, became available for sale without a prescription in the UK.